 Older people have rights that are often not being upheld, and are sometimes being abused.
 Many of these rights are articulated under the Convention on the Rights of Persons with Disabilities.
 In Australia, care of older people in institutions such as Aged Care homes, nursing homes is widespread .This form of care can make people more vulnerable to abuse and neglect.
 When our rights are violated and we are abused, neglected or subject to violence, this can result in harm and even death.
 No one deserves this – we all have the right to be safe and supported in our community, and to have choice about the type of care we receive.

-The Royal Commission is already taking submissions and has not yet announced a deadline, but you will have at least until June this year.
+The Royal Commission is already taking submissions and has not yet announced a deadline, but you will have at least until the end of September 2019.
 You can make a submission to the Royal Commission here.

 You can also phone the Royal Commission on 1800 960 711 to make an alternative submission.
 Their website states that interpreter services are available.